content-left-bg.png

 Purpose

-To detail the roles, responsibilities and processes for developing and implementing a work experience program for state and non-state school students when undertaken as part of their education.
+This procedure details the roles, responsibilities and processes for developing and implementing a work experience program for state and non-state school students as part of their education.

 Work experience that is part of a vocational placement through a Vocational Education and Training (VET) course/qualification provided through a non-school Registered Training Organisation (RTO) is not covered by this procedure.